Bam6561/PruneIOSMediaTransfer/README.md

 </div>

 ## About The Project
-Deletes original versions of images if an edited version of it exists and their .AAE files leftover from transferring images from the IPhone camera roll.
+Deletes original versions of images if an edited version of it exists and cleans up .AAE files leftover from transferring images from the IPhone camera roll.

 ## Setup
 1. Clone the repo.